RomitoVincenzo/TextualApocalypse/README.md

 # TextualApocalypse
-TextualApocalipse è un'avventura testuale scritta in Java ambientata in un'apocalisse zombie.
+TextualApocalipse is an old school textual adventure written in Java set in a zombie apocalypse.